-If you live with other people – and you buy and prepare your own food separately from them most of the time - you may be able to get your own SNAP benefits.
-You are not required to keep your food separate from their food, use a different stove or refrigerator.
-You are not required to have cooking facilities to qualify for SNAP.
+If you buy and prepare most of your own food separately, you should qualify for your own SNAP benefits.
+You are not required to store the food separately or to use a different stove or refrigerator.
+You are also not required to have cooking facilities to qualify for SNAP.
 106 C.M.R.§361.200.

-If you do not have money to buy food is not questionable.
-You may be getting food from food pantries, getting free meals from a church or soup kitchen, or borrowing money for food.
-DTA should ask for proof of the living situation only if the information you provide appears “questionable.”
-See What if DTA questions the proofs I sent them?.
+If you do not have money to buy food, you may be able to get food from food pantries, free meals from a church or soup kitchen, or borrow money for food.
+DTA should ask for proof of your living situation and how you are getting by only if the information you provide appears “questionable.”
+See What if DTA does not accept the proofs I sent them?.